GlennCo

 Signal Flow Fundamentals introduces the student to an overview of deductive and inductive reasoning and a four-step process to troubleshooting.
 Explains the Paths of Influence concept and a four-step process

-Introduction to Voltmeters begins by introducing the student to an interactive Digital Multi-Meter.
+Introduction to the online meters begins by introducing the student to an interactive Digital Multi-Meter.
 Measuring AC and DC voltages, measuring resistance, testing diodes, continuity testing including recognition of opens & shorts.
-Includes interactive example circuits from the Fuel Pump system, 3-Phase system examples, Nose Taxi light system.
+Includes interactive example circuits from the Fuel Pump 3-Phase system Faults, BPCU functions and External Power Faults, Fire Detection Faults, Pitot Heat issues, Landing Light faults.
 Introduces the student to the Wiring Diagram Manual WDM.
 WDM Symbols, differences between the SSM and WDM.

-The troubleshooting modules are interactive course modules that tie all of the previous elements together, and are based on Boeing 767 aircraft systems.
+The 6 troubleshooting modules are interactive course modules that tie all of the previous elements together, and are based on Boeing 767 aircraft systems.
 Each one presents the student with a PIREP describing a problem with the aircraft.
 An interactive screen allows the student to perform a functional test, the AMM and FIM sections for the related problem are available, as well as an interactive SSM and WDM diagrams.
 The student is tracked along with a running cost total for parts and labor.
 The student uses the knowledge they gained from the previous modules to troubleshoot and identify the faulty component.
-There are multiple modules for these systems:

 -